jolortiz/15_Puzzle/README.md

 A simple app for playing the 15 puzzle.
-Two buttons are implemented for reseting the tiles to the completed arrangement.
-Another button is for shuffling to a random configuration.
+Two buttons are implemented for reseting the tiles to the completed arrangement, and for shuffling to a random configuration.
-However, I made sure to make all configurations solvable.
+However, I made sure to make all configurations solvable, since half of the starting positions for the n-puzzle are impossible to resolve.
 You can learn more about that here: https://en.wikipedia.org/wiki/15_puzzle#Solvability

 How to run app: